mikeygough/cs50ai/week0-search/notes.md

     * Otherwise, add the node to the explored set
     * Expand the node, add resulting nodes to the frontier if they aren't already in the frontier or the explored set.

 How you remove nodes from the frontier and store them matters.
 For example, if you use a stack to store items, the algorithm will use depth-first search, since the last items added to the frontier are searched first (LIFO).
+On the other hand, you can achieve breadth-first search by using a queue to store the frontier.

-__Depth-First Search__ : Search algorithm that always expands the deepest node in the frontier.
+__Depth-First Search (DFS)__ : Search algorithm that always expands the deepest node in the frontier.

-__Breadth-First Search__ : Search algorithm that always expands the shallowest node in the frontier.
+__Breadth-First Search (BFS)__ : Search algorithm that always expands the shallowest node in the frontier.

+__Uninformed Search__ : Search strategy that uses no problem-specific knowledge (DFS, BFS).

+__Informed Search__ : Search strategy that uses problem-specific knowledge to find solutions more efficiently.
+For example, in a maze problem using information about the distance between current location and the goal state.